 - Print out the craft template of choice.

 - Color (if using the black and white version of the craft) and cut out the template pieces.
 Most of the pieces are simple enough shapes for young children to cut out, but if needed, an adult can help with some of the harder pieces (the ears and the hair).

 - Glue the pieces to the plate to make an emoji face:

 - Glue the mouth onto the paper plate near the bottom.

-- Glue the eyes above the mouth (or cut out two holes in the place of eyes to make a mask).
+- Glue the closed eyes onto the paper plate above the mouth (or cut holes in the place of eyes to make a mask).

 - Optional: If making a mask, use masking tape or duct tape to attach a thin strip of wood, a Tongue Depressor or a Paint Stir Stick(often free at paint supply and home repair stores -- no more than $1 -- we get dad to pick one up now and then when he's at home depot admiring the tools *grin*)

 - Close the template window after printing to return to this screen.

 - Set page margins to zero if you have trouble fitting the template on one page (FILE, PAGE SETUP or FILE, PRINTER SETUP in most browsers).